Huey-Magoos-IT/magooos-site/memory-bank/progress.md

 1. ✅ Enhanced the GroupCard UI with better styling and user management
 2. ✅ Implemented user removal functionality for groups
 3. ✅ Added Groups to the sidebar navigation for easier access
+4. ✅ Enhanced location selection with required selection, Add All button, and proper undo functionality
-4. Create migration and update seed script with new roles (if not already done)
+5. Create migration and update seed script with new roles (if not already done)
-5. Implement LocationUser creation for LocationAdmins
+6. Implement LocationUser creation for LocationAdmins
-6. Update data/reporting pages to filter by user's locations
+7. Update data/reporting pages to filter by user's locations

 ### Authentication Fix Details
 We identified and fixed an authentication issue in the Group controller: